jsm8989/vesicles_iii/lab_notes.md

   - Talk to Jurij about data recovery as above; also ask if the movie info can be recovered from the .multiled files (which some have saved as)
 - For XML scripts: settings after today (esp. after talking to Viola) are pasted below
 ![image](https://user-images.githubusercontent.com/69422343/160438809-30dbdcdc-4538-40d3-a8dc-b976c095206c.png)

+Coding in the evening (until ~19:30):
+- neatened plot_contour_example and got it to work on floppy.11Nov2021_11.20.50.movie!
+This was after generating its contours using track_movie!!
+Shame it's not the nicest sample as the contour is a bit dodgy but still!
+Check this out!